 #3-Another Power Cable Isn’t Plugged In

-When you are experiencing an issue with your GPU, it is a good idea to double-check all of the connections and make sure that everything is hooked up correctly.
-This could be a potential pitfall for your GPU fan not spinning.
+When you encounter a problem with your GPU, it is a good idea to double-check all of the connections and make sure that everything is hooked up correctly.
+It could be a potential pitfall for your GPU fan not spinning.

 You must check two things: